SC-Develop/SCD-MessageCenter/README.md

 The main task of the Message Center is to serialize the requests (Commands and messages) and route its to destination threads as below explained (see fig. 1):</p>

 - Remote client sends a comand to Message Center (TCP CLient 3, at left in figure).
-- Message Center route it to application destination thread (Thread id = 3, at right in figure).
+- Message Center route it to application destination thread (Thread id=3, at right in figure).
 - Destination thread (Thread id = 3) sends a reply message to Message Center which route it to remote client (TCP CLient 3) which have emitted the command.
-- Application threads send messages (as a log message) to Message Center (Thread id =1,2 at right in figure)
+- Application threads send messages (as a log message) to Message Center (Thread id=1,2 at right in figure)
-- Remote clients (TCP Client 1,2) request to Message Center to receive messages from a specific theread (Thread id = 1)
+- Remote clients (TCP Client 1,2) request to Message Center to receive messages from a specific theread (Thread id=1)
-- Message Center routes messages from application thread (Thread id = 1) to remote clients which have requested to receive it (TCP Client 1,2)
+- Message Center routes messages from application thread (Thread id=1) to remote clients which have requested to receive it (TCP Client 1,2)

 Message Center clients can send command to: